-- Over 35,000,000 searches are made on Google each month for terms related to WordPress.
+- Over 30,000,000 searches are made on Google each month for WordPress related terms.

-- WordPress is 100% free to download, use and modify.
-WordPress is built using an open source content management system.
+- The WordPress application is completely free to download, use and modify.
+The WordPress application is built using an open source content management system.

 - WordPress code is continually built and improved upon by volunteers.
-Thousands of people from all around the world are at work developing and improving the WordPress application every day.
+People from all over the world are at work developing and improving WordPress functionality each day.

-- The WordPress software is regularly updated to fix bugs and improve its features and security.
+- The WordPress software is regularly updated to fix bugs and improve both its features and security.

 - WordPress delivers content online to visitors worldwide.
 WordPress has been translated and localized into over 70 languages.

-- WordPress currently makes available thousands of free plugins, themes, and widgets to WordPress users.
+- The WordPress repository currently makes available thousands of free plugins, themes, and widgets to WordPress users.

-- There is almost no limit to what you can do using WordPress.
+- There is almost no limit to what type of site you can build using WordPress.

-In simple terms, a content management system (CMS), is a web tool for non-technical users.
-It is designed to make it easy for non-technical users to add, edit and manage all content on their site.
+In simple terms, a content management system (CMS), is a website maintenance tool for non-technical users.
+It is designed to make it easier for non-technical users to add, edit and manage all content on their website.

-WordPress started in 2003.
+WordPress began in 2003.
 It was originally a simple program developed by co-founders Matt Mullenweg and Mike Little.
-Since then, WordPress has become the widely-used self-hosted blogging tool in the world, used on millions of websites and accessed by tens of millions of people every day.
+WordPress is now the widely-used self-hosted blogging tool in the world, used on millions of websites and seen by tens of millions of people every day.

 WordPress is owned by Automattic.com, which currently employs around 300 people, all of whom are home-based.
-Despite being a distributed company and having so few employees, WordPress.com (the hosted version of the WordPress software) currently attracts more unique visitors than Amazon, Facebook, eBay, Yahoo.com, and Twitter …
+Despite its distributed model and having so few employees, WordPress.com (the hosted version of the software) currently attracts more unique monthly views than Amazon, Facebook, Yahoo, Twitter, and eBay …

-Here are just some of the latest figures on WordPress:
+Here are just some of the latest statistics on WordPress:

-Over 60% of all websites around the world are not CMS-based.
-Of those that are, WordPress is the clear leader, with over 60% of the total market share.
+Over 60% of websites around the world are not CMS-based.
+Of those that are, WordPress is the clear leader, with over 60% of the market share.

-In terms of CMS market share, no other platform even comes close to WordPress …
+In terms of CMS dominance, no other platform even comes close to WordPress …

-In fact, more websites are being built on the WordPress CMS platform.
+In fact, more and more websites and blogs are using the WordPress CMS platform.

 *** UPDATE ***